-For the three and nine months ended September 30, 2021, other income (expense), net primarily reflects net losses recognized on fair value remeasurement of our financing liabilities and private placement warrants.
-The changes in fair value remeasurement of our financing liabilities were primarily due to changes in our discount rate and the passage of time.
-Changes in fair value remeasurement of the private placement warrants were primarily due to changes in the fair values of our common stock and public warrants, as well as changes in the volatility implied by the market price of our public warrants through their cashless exercise and settlement in September 2021.
+For the three months ended March 31, 2021, other income (expense), net primarily reflects net losses recognized on the fair value remeasurement of our private placement warrants.
+The changes in the fair value remeasurement of our private placement warrants were primarily due to changes in the fair values of our common stock and public warrants as well as changes in the volatility implied by the market price of our public warrants.
+The private placement warrants were cashless exercised and settled in September 2021.

-For additional information related to the fair value of our financing liabilities, please read Note 5, Financing Liabilities, and Note 6, Fair Value Measurements, to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report.
-For additional information related to the fair value of the private placement warrants, please read Note 6, Fair Value Measurements, and Note 8, Stockholders' Equity, to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report.
+For additional information related to the fair value of our financing liabilities associated with the Funding Agreements, please read Note 5, Financing Liabilities, and Note 6, Fair Value Measurements, to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report.
+For additional information on our private placement warrants, please read Note 8, Stockholders' Equity, to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report.